-STOCKHOLDER PROPOSALS
+STOCKHOLDER PROPOSAL

 The Company has received a proposal from one stockholder who has informed the Company of his intention to present the proposed resolution at the annual stockholders meeting.
-Mr. John J. Gilbert, 1165 Park Avenue, New York, New York 10128-1210, has submitted a proposed resolution on rotating the location of the annual shareholder meeting.
+Mr. John J. Gilbert, 29 East 64th Street, New York, New York 10021-7043, has submitted a proposed resolution on providing a post-meeting report on the annual meeting of stockholders.
 Mr. Gilbert is the owner of 100 shares of Common Stock and 200 shares of Class A Common Stock of the Company, and he serves as co-trustee with respect to 200 shares of Class A Common Stock of the Company.